ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

             &nbsp;&nbsp;&nbsp;&nbsp;months: 0
             &nbsp;&nbsp;&nbsp;&nbsp;days: 0
         </code></pre>
-        This section specifies the start date and internal run length.
         <br>
         <div class="note">
             The internal run length (controlled by <code>runtime</code>) can be different from the total run length.
-Also, the <code>runtime</code> value can be lowered, but should not be increased to a total of more than 1 year, to avoid errors.
-If you want to know more about the difference between internal run and total run lenghts, or if you want to run the model for more than 1 year, check <a href="#run-configuration-for-multiple-years">Run configuration for multiple years</a>.
+While the <code>runtime</code> can be reduced, it should not be increased to more than 1 year to avoid errors.
+For more information about the difference between internal run and total run lengths, or how to run the model for more than 1 year, refer to the section <a href="#run-configuration-for-multiple-years">Run configuration for multiple years</a>.
         </div>
     </li>
     <li>
         <b>Number of runs per PBS submission</b>
         <br>
+        {{ model }} configurations are often run in multiple steps (or cycles), with <i>payu</i> running a maximum of <code>runspersub</code> internal runs for every PBS job submission.
         <pre><code>runspersub: 5</code></pre>
-        {{ model }} configurations are often run in multiple steps (or cycles), with <i>payu</i> running a maximum of <code>runspersub</code> internal runs for every PBS job submission.
         <br>
         <div class="note">
-            If we increase <code>runspersub</code>, we might need to increase the <i>walltime</i> in the PBS resources.
+            If you increase <code>runspersub</code>, you may need to increase the <i>walltime</i> in the PBS resources.
         </div>
     </li>
 </ul>
 <br>
-To know more about other configuration settings for the <code>config.yaml</code> file, please check <a href="https://payu.readthedocs.io/en/latest/config.html" target="_blank">how to configure your experiment with <i>payu</i></a>.
+To find out more about other configuration settings for the <code>config.yaml</code> file, check out <a href="https://payu.readthedocs.io/en/latest/config.html" target="_blank">how to configure your experiment with <i>payu</i></a>.
 ----------------------------------------------------------------------------------------

 ## Run {{ model }} configuration